pytorch/torchdynamo/documentation/InductorTritonTemplateKernel.md

 ### Update dependency type
 The default ExternKernel node's dependency type is `StarDep`. `StarDep("A")` means the node depends on A[*] (all elements of A).
 The entire A buffer must be fully computed before the node with that dep is scheduled.
 It prevents A to be fused with other nodes.

-But if we want to enable epilog fusion with the ExternKernel that could codegen from triton template, we need to update its dependencies from `StarDep` to `MemoryDep`.
+But if we want to enable epilogue fusion with the ExternKernel that could codegen from triton template, we need to update its dependencies from `StarDep` to `MemoryDep`.
 Usually if we want to add a triton template for a new ExternKernel operation, we do not need to modify this class.

 ## TritonTemplateKernel